 The Beatles: The Making of Help (Film and Music)

 This lecture will follow in the footsteps of The Beatles as they embark on filming their second movie and record their 5th studio album.
 We will discuss the film's synopsis, inspiration, cast and production techniques.
 The film has been considered a forerunner to music videos and the influence on the creation of The Monkees TV series.
-We will explore the genesis of how the songs that make up both the UK and US alternate soundtrack albums were written and recorded.
+We will explore the genesis of how the songs that make up both the UK and US albums were written, recorded and produced.

 The Beatles: The Making of Magical Mystery Tour (Film and Music)

 Our lecture will take us on a journey with The Beatles as they embark on a mystery bus trip with a group of people looking to experience "strange and magical happenings" as they travel through the English countryside.
 We will explore how the project was conceived along with the improvised scenes from the film.
 In addition, we will discuss the genesis of how the songs from the soundtrack were written, recorded and produced.

 The Beatles: The Making of Yellow Submarine (Film and Music)